 What is “life happens,” and I miss a deadline?

 First, email your designated instructional designer stating what deadline you have missed and when you anticipate the work to be completed.
-If you miss more than two deadlines and/or anticipate great difficulty completing the course development this summer, email both your designated instructional designer and your department chair as quickly as possible.
+If you miss more than two deadlines and/or anticipate great difficulty completing the course development, email both your designated instructional designer and your department chair as quickly as possible.

-Where can I find the Summer Course Development Timeline, the Course Design Matrix, and the Syllabus Checklist?
+Where can I find the Course Development Timeline, the Course Design Matrix, and the Syllabus Checklist?

 I am confused.
-I am completely migrating my course to an online format for the first time this fall, but I have heard other faculty say they are simply “revising” a course.
+I am completely migrating my course to an online format for the first time, but I have heard other faculty say they are simply “revising” a course.
 Are there different levels of development going on for different faculty at the same time this summer?

 Yes, classes have been categorized as New Development, Major Revision, and Minor Revision.
 Your contract will contain this information, and you can always check with your designated instructional designer as well.
 The estimated hours for completion were originally provided as follows: